khval/kittyMusiCraft.library/README.md

 This extension should provide support for pro-tracker / scream-tracker, amiga music modules. this extention uses: ptplayer.library & ptreplay.library See OS4Depot.net for OS4 version, and Aminet for SDK / header files.

+# Not included

+No copyrighted text or source code or manuals are included, I have no right to original work. and clime no legal right to distribute the original 680x0 assembler source code.
+I do not endorse piracy, if you can try obtain it legally, if possible, I know many do distribute abandonware, that’s purely at there own risk.

+The legality of this, is similar to Pepsi Cola, ReactOS or WINE.
+This code is not based on revered engineered code, its purely based on the development documentation, and guess work.